 - Free parking with a student parking pass

 Radford University Resources Available To Students Enrolled Via RHEC:

 - Radford University Bookstore

 - Division of Information Technology (Radford University 25 station Computer Lab on Site at RHEC)

 How to Apply

 Prospective students must submit two (2) applications.
 Complete the Application for Graduate Admissions online AND the MSW Program Application.
 Submit them both online to the College of Graduate Studies and Research.

 Please review application materials thoroughly as there is an essay requirement and other admissions criteria.
-There is a preferred deadline for admissions of March 1.
-It is recommend that you check with the MSW Coordinator for absolute deadline if seeking application to Roanoke part-time program.
+It is recommended that you check with the MSW Coordinator for an absolute deadline if seeking application to Roanoke part-time program.

 The School of Social Work established the following minimum criteria as required of all applicants seeking admission into the Master of Social Work program.